Spinach Leek and Bacon Quiche

 Instructions

 • Slice bacon into thin strips and fry until browning and just crispy.
-Remove as much fat as possible from pan, leaving bacon in pan.
+Remove bacon and as much fat as possible from pan.

 • Rinse leek well and slice lengthwise in half.
 Place flat side down and slice into half circles.

 • Roughly chop spinach.
-Add to pan along with leek and saute until slightly softened.
-Remove mixture to paper lined plate and drain well, squeezing out any extra moisture from spinach and any remaining fat from bacon.
+Add to pan along with leek and sauté until slightly softened.
+Return bacon to pan and combine evenly with spinach and leeks.
+Allow to cool slightly.

-• Arrange in bottom of pie crust.
+• Arrange bacon mixture evenly in bottom of pie crust.
 Shred cheeses and spread evenly over top.

 • Whisk together eggs, milk, Dijon, salt and pepper.
-Place pie shell onto a baking sheet and carefully pour custard into pie shell.
+Place pie shell onto heated baking sheet and carefully pour custard over top.

-• Bake on lower rack of the oven for 35 minutes or until just set in the middle.
-Allow to rest for 10 minutes before slicing.
+• Bake on lower rack of the oven for 35 to 40 minutes or until just set in the middle.
+Allow to rest for 5 minutes before slicing.

 Nutrition